jckleiner/learning-and-notes/hyperledger-fabric/README.md

 ## Useful
 * `minifab channelquery`, `minifab channelquery -c systemchannel`
 * `minifab discover`
 * `system channel VS application channel`: "If a new organization goes into application channel, then the new organization wont be able to create new channels.
-If a new organization goes into system channel, then the new organization will be able to create new channels."
+If a new organization goes into system channel, then the new organization will be able to create new channels." (https://github.com/hyperledger-labs/minifabric/blob/main/docs/AddNewOrganization.md)

+## Process
+verify options, download images, generate certificates, start network, network status, channel create, channel join, anchor update, profile generation, cc install, cc approve, cc commit, cc initialize, discover

 ## TODOs
 * How to see which peers are endorsers?
 With `minifab discover`?